February 2026 • 18 min read

 The relationship between BMI and mortality follows a distinctive J-shaped or U-shaped curve, meaning that health risks increase at both extremes of the BMI spectrum.
 According to extensive research published in major medical journals and data from the World Health Organization (WHO), the lowest mortality rates occur within the healthy BMI range of approximately 22-25.

 This J-curve relationship has been confirmed across multiple large-scale studies involving millions of participants.
-The National Heart, Lung, and Blood Institute (NHLBI) reports that mortality risk begins to increase modestly when BMI exceeds 25 and rises more sharply above BMI 30.
+Mortality risk begins to increase modestly when BMI exceeds 25 and rises more sharply above BMI 30.
 Equally important, being significantly underweight (BMI below 18.5) carries mortality risks comparable to Class II obesity.

 Relative Mortality Risk by BMI Category